esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 ### Services

 Services provide certain functionalities not specific to virtual hosts but rather applied to the whole instance or to modules started for various hosts.
-They are configured globally and launched on startup, before modules, so that dependencies are satisfied.
+They are configured globally and launched on startup, before modules, so that needed dependencies are satisfied.
 A service can require other services to be operational; required services are started automatically.
 The required service must also be present in the server's configuration file.
-They were introduced in MongooseIM 2.2; modules which are not host-specific are gradually being refactored as services.
+Modules which are not host-specific are gradually being refactored to services.

 ### Databases